1790–91 United States House of Representatives elections: Election summaries

-In this period, each state fixed its own date for congressional general elections, a In this period, each state fixed its own date for congressional general elections early as April 27, 1790 (in New York) and as late as October 11, 1791 (in Pennsylvania).
+In this period, each state fixed its own date for congressional general elections, as early as April 27, 1790 (in New York) and as late as October 11, 1791 (in Pennsylvania).
 Elections to a Congress took place both in the even-numbered year before and in the odd-numbered year when the Congress convened.
 In some states, the congressional delegation was not elected until after the legal start of the Congress (on the 4th day of March in the odd-numbered year).
 The first session of this Congress was convened in Philadelphia on October 24, 1791.

 Kentucky and Vermont became states during the 2nd Congress, adding two seats each.
 The legislation admitted Vermont was passed at the end of the 1st Congress taking effect on March 4, 1791, the first day of the 2nd Congress, so that Vermont was represented from the start of the Congress, while Kentucky was unrepresented until the 2nd session.